tape-testing/tape/readme.markdown

 $ node example/timing.js
 TAP version 13
 # timing test
-ok 1 should be equal
+ok 1 should be strictly equal
-not ok 2 should be equal
+not ok 2 should be strictly equal
   ---
     operator: equal
     expected: 100